Follow my blog with Bloglovin

 Create a master shopping list.

 You know what your family eats, how much of it and how frequently.
 It is also important to note if a product is perishable or shelf stable.
 The amount you buy at a time should be determined by that and by how frequently it is consumed.

 To make that Master List, go from area to area of your kitchen.
 Start with your fridge/freezer.
 Note what things you have on hand.
-Then think hard on what things you usually have or would like to purchase more of.
+Then think hard on what things you normally buy, AND use, or would like to purchase more of.
 Make this realistic, though.
 If your family can’t afford to eat lobster or steaks every other day, then make adjustments.

 Move onto the cupboards or pantry.
 Note what you have on hand.
 This, like in the fridge/freezer should help spark your memory for things you normally buy.
 Add them to your list.
 Again, be realistic.
 And thorough.